 If you’re just curious about how this woman could engage in an affair with a married man, skip it.

 Think about it.
 To stay in an affair with a married man for any length of time, you have to take a long leave from your senses.

 Either she suffers from low self-esteem (Remaining a side dish for who knows how long?) or she is a flaming narcissist (rules don’t apply to them).

 Take your flashlight and point it at your spouse.

 Why did HE do it?
-Than point it to both of you and ask – how did this happen to YOU two?
+Then point it to both of you and ask – how did this happen to YOU two?

 3. Getting the Truth about the Affair?

-Another common reason to contact the other woman is getting the whole truth about the affair.
+Another common reason to contact the other woman is to get the whole truth about the affair.